dfparker2002/AEMComponentManager/README.md

 # How does Component Manager run then?

-Component Manager in referenced in `/apps/aemcm/components/structure/page/header-libs.jsp`using the clientlib category `<cq:includeClientLib js="aemcm.componentmanager" />`tag so the client lib is included and Component Manager gets loaded just before '`</head>`'.
+Component Manager should be referenced in `/apps/aemcm/components/structure/page/header-libs.jsp`using the clientlib category `<cq:includeClientLib js="aemcm.componentmanager" />`tag so the client lib is included and Component Manager gets loaded just before '`</head>`'.

 Component Manager's method '`AEMCM.ComponentManager.runComponents()`' is invoked in `/apps/aemcm/components/structure/page/footer-libs.jsp` Just before '`</body>`'